bartkozal/vue-fraction-grid/README.md

            [:rwd="{ breakpointName: size }"]>
 ```

-Use any size in the fraction format.
+Use any size written in the fraction format.
 Grid item should be nested directly in the grid.
 Fractions of items don't have to sum to 1. **Denominator can't be equal 0!**

 ```html
 <grid-item size="5/8">